peterpjaspers/yet-another-make/doc/design_overview.md

 Each node (command, derived, source) has a ***dirty bit***.
 A set dirty bit indicates that the node version is possibly outdated.
 A dirty node needs a
-***node update***.
-A node update determines whether the node version is indeed outdated and recomputes the version if it is outdated.
+***node update*** to determine whether the node version is indeed outdated and to recompute the version if it is outdated.
 [Processing a build request](#processing-a-build-request) explains in more detail what it means to update a node.

-The dirty bit of a file node is set when there has been, or may have been, write-access to the file.
+The dirty bit of a file node is set when there has been or may have been write-access to the file.
 The set bit is propagated to all command nodes that have an output, derived or source file dependency on the file.